thinkpad20/dml/README.md

 ## DML

-DML is a language for generating text files from static data.
-It is somewhat similar to moustache; however, it is able to operate on (though not modify) the data and make decisions about what it should write based on what is presented.
+DML is a language for generating text files from static data plus templates.
+It is somewhat similar to moustache; however, it is able to operate on (though not modify) the data and make decisions about what it should write based on what is presented, by allowing arbitrary logic.

 ### Example